SauravPoudyel/CSE3902-G3Repo-2025/ReadMe.txt

 MENUS + STATES
 - Start Menu: Loads on game boot.
 Press ENTER to begin.
 - Pause Menu: Accessed via ESC.
 Click “Resume” or press ENTER to unpause.
+- Achievement Screen ans Stat screen in the top right of the game.
 - There are also some other options to mess with in PauseMenu
 - Screen transitions are managed to avoid input issues.
 - We have a Day and Night Cycle, it works with shaders and you can see it's effects after